Our Story

 Visitors can smack their lips over a golden drop straight from this large oak barrel, and acquire a bottle of the good stuff right then and there.

-Our rum is bottled in shapely french 700 ml bottles, which are plugged and the golden rum bottles are sealed with organic beeswax.
-We also pour our rum into casks, awaiting your pleasure.
+Our rum is bottled in shapely French 700 ml bottles, which are plugged and the golden and cherry rum bottles are sealed with organic beeswax.
+Then we ship the nectar to the four corners of Aotearoa, awaiting your pleasure.

 compass